AnatolyRugalev/kube-commander/README.md

 ### AUR

-If you use Archlinux you can install kube-commander from AUR with your favorite AUR helper:
+If you use Archlinux you can install kubecom from AUR with your favorite AUR helper:

 ```bash
 yay -S kube-commander